arkin0x/cyberspace/01-cyberspace.md

 Cyberspace is comprised of two separate spatial planes.
 Each plane is a space whose volume is (2^85)^3.

 A 256 bit number allows us to have 3 spatial axes each 85 bits long.
 85 + 85 + 85 = 255 bits, which means we have 1 bit leftover.
-This final bit determines which plane the coordinate belongs to: 0 for d-space or 1 for c-space.
+This final bit determines which plane the coordinate belongs to: 0 for d-space or 1 for i-space.

 ## Planes

-C-space is an entirely virtual space, meaning that zero points in c-space represent a point in reality.
+i-space (Ideaspace) is an entirely virtual space, meaning that zero points in i-space represent a point in reality.
 When people think of cyberspace, they are likely imagining this wholly virtual place.

 D-space, or "Dataspace" is a virtual space where all points represent a point in reality.
 It can be thought of as an augmented reality layer that can provide digital context to physical places in reality.
-D-space may be viewed in an augmented reality context where it is overlayed on the real world, or explored as a purely virtual space like c-space.
+D-space may be viewed in an augmented reality context where it is overlayed on the real world, or explored as a purely virtual space like i-space.

-The size of c-space and d-space are the same, but since d-space is meant to be overlayed on reality, it must be scaled to reality appropriately.
+The size of i-space and d-space are the same, but since d-space is meant to be overlayed on reality, it must be scaled to reality appropriately.
 Therefore, we must choose a scale by which 1 unit of d-space may relate to 1 unit of measurement in reality.

 ## Scaling D-Space to Reality